Free our reporter, begs newspaper as China cracks down on journalists

 “Even though Zoomlion is very strong and pays a lot of taxes in Changsha, we are still of the same class,” the commentary said.
 “Uncle police, big brother Zoomlion, we beg you, please let Chen Yongzhou go.”

-A Chinese cartoonist was detained last week for criticizing the government of the flood-stricken city of Yuyao using Weibo.
+A Chinese cartoonist was detained last week for criticising the government of the flood-stricken city of Yuyao using Weibo.

 “BLACK HAND AT WORK”